Top

 • Geriatric and Extended Care

-Getting Compensation for Mesothelioma through Civil Litigation
+Compensation for Mesothelioma Through Litigation

-Navy veterans cannot sue the U.S. military or any government entity.
-You can only file a personal injury or wrongful death lawsuit against a private company that sold asbestos-laden materials to the Navy.
+Through these legal avenues, victims and families can recover financial compensation for damages such as past and future medical expenses, lost income, and pain and suffering.
+Navy veterans cannot sue the U.S. military or any government entity and may only file personal injury or wrongful death lawsuits against private companies that sold asbestos-laden materials to the Navy.

 Because We Are Different.